SidVal/dev.web/docs/c/README.md

 ## Content Manager Systems (CMS)

+Hace 7 años atrás alguien comentó en este artículo sobre "[Modern CMS](https://www.simoahava.com/content-management/modern-cms-top-5-features/)" _Año 2015_ :

+>Wordpress "A modern CMS" - erm... you might want to do some more research on that?
+Wordpress is very old, the architecture is all  based on php 4 style spaghetti code.
+>If you came here looking for a modern CMS you probably want to google things like, October CMS, Bolt, Baun, Grav, Symfony CMF etc etc.
+>Wordpress has it's place but I doubt even a core wordpress developer would call it a modern CMS.
+Same goes for drupal and joomla.

 - [Headless CMS](https://headlesscms.org/)
 Sitio que enumera los CMS abiertos, que pueden correr en github como netlify.